mtcute/docs/guide/topics/transport.md

 ## WebSocket transport

-WebSocket transport is mostly used for the browser, but can also be used in NodeJS.
+WebSocket transport is mostly used for the browser, but can also be used in Node.js.

 It is implemented in `@mtcute/web`: